Gendered impact of the COVID-19 pandemic: Placenta

 There have been a series of case reports examining the placentas of women with COVID-19.
 Multiple studies have reported significant pathological changes in the placental tissue of SARS-CoV-2 positive mothers.
 SARS-CoV-2 was found on RT-PCR of swabs and biopsies following a spontaneous fetal loss at 19 wk. gestation, SARS-CoV-2 was also highly expressed in placental and umbilical cord biopsies following a termination of pregnancy at 22-wk gestation.
 The pregnancy was terminated as a result of placental abruption and severe maternal preeclampsia with thrombocytopenia and coagulopathy.
 The placentas were from babies born between 16 and 40 wk. gestation, with 11 of the maternal SARS-CoV-2 infections diagnosed around the time of birth, and five diagnosed earlier in pregnancy.

-Further research is required, including standardized examination of placental samples from women with SARS-CoV-2 and matched negative controls, by pathologists unaware of SARS-CoV-2 status, to verify these preliminary reports of potential vascular and thrombotic effects in the placenta associated with maternal COVID-19.
+An international study suggests that rather than fetal death being caused by infection, the effect of the virus on the placenta leads to a lack of oxygen, a condition the study called "SARS-CoV-2 placentitis".
+This condition leads to reduced blood flow and oxygen in the placenta.
+The study also focused on the defenses offered by the placenta is protecting the fetus from COVID-19: "The placenta is likely putting many defense mechanisms in place to combat SARS-CoV-2 at the maternal-fetal interface".